Cold Case (film): Critical response

-Roktim Rajpal of Deccan Herald rated 1.5 out of 5 and called "the film fails to make an impact due to the lousy execution".
+Roktim Rajpal of Deccan Herald rated the film 1.5 out of 5 stars and called "the film fails to make an impact due to the lousy execution".
 Gauthaman Bhaskaran of News18 called the film as an "extremely amateurish attempt" with a "shoddily-written script that completely wastes Prithviraj's potential, which transformed him into a robotic-run-of the mill man".
-Meera Jacob, for the news magazine The Week, gave 3 out of 5 rating and called "the movie does hold the attention of the viewer, particularly during the first half.
+Meera Jacob, for the news magazine The Week, gave 3 out of 5 stars and called "the movie does hold the attention of the viewer, particularly during the first half.
 However, moving toward the climax, it seemed to have been a bit of a let-down [sic]... he mixing of genre holds an optimistic future when executed properly."
-Sajin Srijith of Cinema Express gave 2 out of 5 rating, and said "The film's eagerness to get to the final twist comes at the cost of not-so engaging storytelling".
+Sajin Srijith of Cinema Express gave 2 out of 5 stars, and said "The film's eagerness to get to the final twist comes at the cost of not-so engaging storytelling".
 Sangita Nambiar of The Quint, gave 2.5 out of 5 stars rating, calling it as "a paranormal thriller meets police procedural, is a better-than-many watch but definitely not the best or one of the best, it is a watchable thriller, just have reasonably low expectations from it".

 Arjun Menon of Pinkvilla gave 3 stars out of 5 calling the film as "an old fashioned crime thriller that is designed to evoke the feel of a horror flick and murder mystery simultaneously which does offer a fairly neat premise with little fuzz and great precision in storytelling".
 Giving 3 out of 5, Sify called the film as an "okayish thriller", with "an almost predictable track and cliched moments".